 Several organizations contributed resources to this project.
 These include:

-This web site was conceived under the auspices of the Dena'ina Archiving, Training and Access (DATA) project, pincipal investigator Helen Aristar-Dry (Eastern Michigan University) in collaboration with Gary Holton (Alaska Native Language Center).
-The DATA project is a three-year undertaking to provide online access to Dena'ina language materials at the Alaska Native Language Center to Dena'ina community members.
-The project also provides training in linguistic fieldwork and best practices in language data digitization and archiving to the Dena'ina community and to graduate students in linguistics.
+This web site was conceived under the auspices of the Dena'ina Archiving, Training and Access (DATA) project, pincipal investigator Helen Aristar-Dry (Eastern Michigan University) in collaboration with Gary Holton (Alaska Native Language Center and University of Hawai‘i).
+The DATA project was a three-year undertaking (2004-2006) to provide online access to Dena'ina language materials housed at the Alaska Native Language Archive to Dena'ina community members.
+The project also provided training in linguistic fieldwork and best practices in language data digitization and archiving to the Dena'ina community and to students of linguistics.

 Site design was overseen by research assistants Sadie Williams and Andrea Berez.
 Additional assistance was provided by research assistants Olga Müller, Michael Christian, Megan Thornley, Joel Hunt, Zachary Marlow, and Craig Stephenson.